linkerd/linkerd/README.md

 ## Related Repos ##

+* [linkerd2][l5d2]: The main repo for Linkerd 2.x and where current development is happening.
 * [linkerd-examples][l5d-eg]: A variety of configuration examples and explanations
 * [linkerd-tcp][l5d-tcp]: A lightweight TCP/TLS load balancer that uses Namerd
 * [linkerd-viz][l5d-viz]: Zero-configuration service dashboard for Linkerd